TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Supplementary Material

-For this exploratory experiment we have used the model "GPT-4o" OpenAI through its API in its version "gpt-4o-2024-08-06"~\cite{openai2024gpt4o}.
+For this exploratory experiment we have used the model "GPT-4o" OpenAI through its API in its version "gpt-4o-2024-08-06".
 The list of articles and conjunctions used are: \textit{the, a, an, as, though, because, before, even, if, that, since, so, than, unless, until, when, whenever, where, whereas, wherever, while, and, but}.
 The set of prompts used in this experimentation are the following:

-Prompt 1: \textit{Respond just in a paragraph. $\{knowledge\_question\}$}
+Prompt 1: \textit{Respond just in a paragraph. $\{query\}$}

-Prompt 2: \textit{Respond just in a paragraph in a distilled way removing the redundant and semantic-irrelevant terms of the language such as: $\{list\_of\_terms\}$.
-That is to say, omit the terms of the ideal answer that do not affect directly to the semantic meaning and can be reconstructed later on based on the context.
-This task will be carried out by another language model in charge of generating those omitted terms based on the list provided and reconstructing the ideal answer.
-Return only the distilled answer, nothing else. $\{knowledge\_question\}$}
+Prompt 2: \textit{Respond just in a paragraph in a distilled way removing the redundant and semantic-irrelevant words of the language such as: $\{list\_of\_words\}$.
+That is to say, omit the words of the ideal answer that do not affect directly to the semantic meaning and can be reconstructed later on based on the context.
+This task will be carried out by another language model in charge of generating those omitted words based on the list provided and reconstructing the ideal answer.
+Return only the distilled answer, nothing else. $\{query\}$}

+Figure~\ref{fig:scatter_plot} shows the relationship between the length (measured in tokens) of the vanilla answer (answer to prompt 1) and the difference in tokens between the vanilla answer and distilled answer (answer to prompt 2), showing how the trend line grows linearly.
+It is important to note that both answers were generated in separate sessions, so their differences cannot be fully explained simply by omitted tokens.